-Credit card's auto rental insurance can save you money and give you peace of mind.
-Here's how to check if your card has this benefit, how to use it when renting a car, and which cards offer the best coverage.
+Credit card auto rental insurance can save you money and give you peace of mind.
+Here's how to check if your card offers this benefit, how to use it when renting a car, and which cards provide the best coverage.

 Photo: Big4Credit